kubernetes/kubernetes/docs/proposals/volume-provisioning.md

 ### Controller workflow for provisioning volumes

+0. Kubernetes administator can configure name of a default StorageClass.
+This StorageClass instance is then used when user requests a dynamically provisioned volume, but does not specify a StorageClass.
+In other words, `claim.Spec.Class == ""`
+   (or annotation `volume.beta.kubernetes.io/storage-class == ""`).

 1. When a new claim is submitted, the controller attempts to find an existing volume that will fulfill the claim.